blockdeep/libro/src/low/Avoid_Unnecessary_Cloning.md

 ## Description

-Unused code and redundant cloning increase code size and reduce efficiency, leading to unnecessary memory usage and processing overhead.
-Removing unused code and minimizing cloning helps maintain a cleaner, more efficient codebase.
+Unnecessary cloning and unused code increase memory usage and processing overhead, leading to inefficiencies in Substrate runtime development.
+Each clone operation results in additional memory allocations, which can quickly add up, especially in resource-constrained environments.
+By avoiding unnecessary cloning and ensuring that data is accessed directly through references, developers can improve both memory efficiency and performance, maintaining a cleaner and more optimized codebase.

 ## What should be avoided